by Stephen Hine, Brentford & Chiswick Local History Journal 13 (2004)

 A malt store was below the tank room and here it was ground to grist, before being dropped down into the mash tuns on the next level.
 The liquor was also transferred to the malt tuns to be heated, the enzymes in the starch turning it into fermentable sugars.
 The next level down contained the coppers into which the wort – the liquor from the mash tuns – was boiled and hops added for flavouring and as a preservative.
 On the ground floor were the hop-backs used to clarify the wort.
 The wort was then pumped back up to the top floor where heat exchangers cooled it, before being dropped down into fermenters on the floor below, adjacent to the mash tuns.
 Yeast was added here to turn the sugar to alcohol.
 After a week the resulting ‘green’ beer was pumped down one floor to the conditioning tanks.
 All this equipment was heavy and the cast iron columns used to support the floors are still visible.

 Normally after conditioning the beer would have been racked into barrels on the ground floor.
-At Sich’s the beer was pumped through pipes under Church Street to the cellar of what is now house called The Guardship but which was originally Sich’s brewery stores.
+At Sich’s the beer was pumped through pipes under Church Street to the cellar of what is now a house called The Guardship but which was originally Sich’s brewery stores.
 Hops and other goods were likely to have been stored on the upper floor (a crane and pulley for lifting goods is still visible).
 In the cellar barrels of beer were stored where the beer aged or conditioned for up to one month before delivery.
 Bottled beer would also have been stored here, although there are no records of there being a bottling plant.
 Recent estate agent pictures of the property still show the vaults in the lower floor of the house (valued now at £1.5 million).

 It is thought the storage area extended north under the houses on Church Street nearly as far as Pages Yard.
 The houses in this tiny alley, some dating from the 18th century were tied to the brewery and lived in by some of its employees.
 The 1919 sale document refers to there being three tenements.
 In the course of his research the author met the great-great-grand-daughter of a Sich drayman who lived here from the 1860s.